-Action required Timescale & Progress Update Issue Action required Identified Evidence/RAG Lead rating 4 Safeguarding Audit: Current CP-IS SOP requires Dec 21 11.4.22 Update: Amber - Saleguarang Addit. improvement May 22 FP and RV to progress CP-IS audit.
-For update Ambor Child Protection Information Current SG Children Policy at Trust Group in June as joint work with ED Evidence: System (CPIS) needs to be updated to reflect Head of and Named Nurses halted in April due to Audit findings To ensure that this process is CP-IS.
+In a constant A -4: T: NHS Irust Issue Action required Timescale & Identified Progress Update Evidence/RAG Lead rating 4 Safeguarding Audit: Current CP-IS SOP requires Dec 21 11.4.22 Update: Amber 4 Saleguarding Addit.
+Current CP-IS SOP requires improvement May 22 FP and RV to progress CP-IS audit.
+For update Allibei Child Protection Information l ' Way 22 at Trust Group in June as joint work with ED Evidence: System (CPIS) Current SG Children Policy needs to be updated to reflect Head of and Named Nurses halted in April due to Audit findings To ensure that this process is CP-IS.
 Safeguarding unforeseen staff sickness. & action plan. embedded across the Trust.
-Audit to be undertaken to ensure practitioners are using 23.12.21 Update: CP-IS during Q4.
+Audit to be undertaken to - Caroguaranig a dollon plan. ensure practitioners are using 23.12.21 Update: CP-IS during Q4.
 To commence audit in Q4.
-Discussion with SG and 5 ED leads in February to review as part of wider support to ED service.
+Discussion with SG and or roughling Q1.
+ED leads in February to review as part of wider support to ED service.
 17.11.21 Update: Audit outstanding.
 To commence in Q4.
 12.10.21 Update: Work to commence to review process in Q3.
 All respective staff (ED) will have access to NHS smartcard (to access system) and have received training on CP-IS process.
 All midwives will have access to CP-IS as well.
 5 Safeguarding Risk: HV and To add to the Corporate Risk Nov 21 11.4.22 Update: Amber School Nurse Records Register Continues to be progressed and completion For Trust to progress with changed to date expected June 2022 (tbc).
 Current HV Records are not a development of new IT platform formal Trust commissioned for records in 2022.
 June 22 2.3.22 Update: patient information system (PIS).
-The system being used is Update from service requested by HOS.
-Advised it is in process still. 'informal' due to delay in Head of introduction of electronic Safeguarding 17.11.21 Update: records.
-Currently using & 0-19 Lead Work in process - timescales for completion Microsoft Word documents extended.
+Update from service requested by HOS.
+Advised it The system being used is Head of is in process still. 'informal' due to delay in introduction of electronic Safeguarding 17.11.21 Update: records.
+Currently using & 0-19 Lead Work in process - timescales for completion Microsoft Word documents d 0-19 Lead extended.
 This group to receive confirmation of which record all HV contacts progress from service division. and interactions.
 HVs send their 12.10.21 Update: typed record to the team In process administrator who converts it to 10.09.21 Update: